malworthy/smoke/c64/README.md

 ### USR

 On the Commodore 64 this could be used to call a user-defined machine language routine, and return a resulting real number.
 In this version it does pretty much the same thing, expect instead of machine language, the user defined function is written in a version of Brainfuck.
+It also allows you to return a string as the result.

 The addresses 785–786 form a pointer to the routine.
 Initially this will be set to zero and it is fine to store the rountine at address zero.